awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-loggingconfiguration.md

 ## Properties<a name="aws-resource-wafv2-loggingconfiguration-properties"></a>

 `LogDestinationConfigs`  <a name="cfn-wafv2-loggingconfiguration-logdestinationconfigs"></a>
-The Amazon Kinesis Data Firehose Amazon Resource Name \(ARNs\) that you want to associate with the web ACL\.
+The Amazon Resource Names \(ARNs\) of the logging destinations that you want to associate with the web ACL\.
 *Required*: Yes
 *Type*: List of String
 *Maximum*: `100`